 They flew off, back to Canada, taking with them the memory of a fine group of people and a colourful culture they were privileged to have been part of.
 Although is sounds like a cliché they would always carry a part of Africa within themselves.
 Back in Canada they had to buy everything they had just given away on another continent, including a new car, all the furniture and kitchen implements for their new house which came completely barren and devoid of anything that wasn’t part of the structure.
 They had saved enough money to afford to buy a small business as well as a house with a view of Howe Sound at the edge of the Pacific, just an hour away from Vancouver.
 They had bought the house 2 years previous when they were back in Canada for a holiday.

-It was less then a month since they had left Uganda when an unusual phone call from Kampala upset their idyllic lives on the West Coast.
+It was less then a month since they had left Kenya when an unusual phone call from Nairobi upset their idyllic lives on the West Coast.